AngelosPsy/multifear/README.md

 1)  A histogram will all the p value and a red line showing the significance limit – by default alpha = 0.05

-2)  Mean p\_value.
+2)  Mean p\_value

-3)  and the number of p values below the significance level
+3)  the number of p values below the significance level

+4)  Mean of Bayes factors.

 <!-- end list -->